-Kurand Sake market — One of the best places to end the day is this “drink all you can” sake buffet bar.
-For S$40, you’ll have unlimited access to more than 100 over different types of sake flavours.
-Whether you love interesting flavours like milk, mango or yogurt or the clean crisp taste of draft sake, they probably have it.
-There are 4 outlets (Shibuya, Shinjuku, Ikebukuro and Ueno) but the one in Shinjuku has 3 levels — each one dedicated to a different type of liquor (Sake, Sochu and fruit wines).
+Kurand Sake market — end the day at this “drink all you can” sake buffet bar.
+For ~S$40, you’ll have unlimited access to three levels of shochu, sake and fruit liqueurs.
+Whether you love interesting flavours like milk, mango or the clean crisp taste of draft sake, they probably have it. *Since 2017, many of the outlets have closed except for the one in Shinjuku

 Day 2: Tokyo Disneyland or Disneysea

-Arriving an hour before the park opens isn’t uncommon either and will give you a good headstart to your favourite Fast Passes.
-Find out more about Fast Passes, days to avoid, and other helpful tips from our Tokyo Disneyland and Disneysea guide.
+The park is incredibly crowded on most days so arriving an hour before the park opens will give you a good head start to your favourite attractions.
+Find out more about Fast Passes, days to avoid, and other helpful tips from our Tokyo Disneyland and DisneySea guide.

-Chances are, you’ll be staying there past the night parade (usually around 8:30pm).
-If you find yourself hungry after returning back to the city, have a nice, warm and savoury bowl of ramen at Ichiran 一蘭 (most outlets open 24 hours or at least past midnight).
+Chances are, you’ll be staying there past the night parade (usually around 8:30PM).
+If you find yourself hungry after returning back to the city, have a nice, warm and savoury bowl of ramen at Ichiran 一蘭 (most outlets are open 24 hours or past midnight).